Cooling System Notes

 Condition 3.
 Cool down after engine shut-off.
 As CS cools and Coolant contracts, Vacuum Valve allows outside air in to equalize pressures and return system to Condition 1.

 Condition 4.
 "Boiling Over!"
 As bubbles in the CS, due to boiling Coolant, raise level further, Pressure Spring may also allow Coolant to escape.
-Coolant overflows and is released.
+Coolant overflows and is released and lost.

 with Expansion Tank: